 - The Heart: Bower acts as this to Nadia and Leland.
 Wanting everyone to stop fighting each other and start supporting each other.Bower: I know it's felt like every man for himself.
 But a little fucking solidarity goes a long way.

 - The Idealist: Bower is a boy-scout as Payton calls him.
 He believes there will always be law and solidarity goes a long way.

-- Loser Protagonist: He enlisted on the mission because there was nothing left for him on Earth.
+- Loser Protagonist: His wife left him and there is really nothing left for him on Earth.

 - Made of Iron: He continually gets damaged and wounded but powers through.

 - Ontological Mystery: He remembers his training and mundane details, but not much in the way of his past.

 - Running Gag: He falls A LOT through out the film.

 - Slept Through the Apocalypse: He was in cryo-sleep while everything aboard the ship was going to pot.

 - Super Wrist Gadget: His Arm Cannon.

 - Stun Gun: What his arm cannon operates as.
 However, like any real riot-control weapon, it can be very dangerous if used up close.

 - Tragic Hero: Turns out that the woman he remembers isn't his wife but his ex and she stayed on Earth.
 After the divorce he had nothing left and enlisted on the flight to found a place in history.
 He obviously still loves her as he had kept a photo of the woman.
 Worse is that Earth mysteriously vanished, meaning that she did as well.

 - Would Hit a Girl: Has a quick fight with Nadia.